sajjad-hos/sajjad/README.md

 ## 👨‍💻About Me
-Hi, I’m Sajjad!
+Hi, I’m Sajjad - a passionate data enthusiast and analyst!
-With a background in Electrical and Electronics Engineering and a Master’s in Management, I found my passion in data.
-I'm currently working as a Data Analyst at a German company, analyzing data for actionable insights, building reliable pipelines, developing insightful models, and designing Power BI dashboards that help teams make informed, data-driven decisions.
+I work as a Data Analyst at a German company, where I analyze data to help teams make smart decisions.
+I design Power BI reports and dashboards, build reliable data pipelines, and develop predictive models that turn complex information into clear, actionable insights.

-I’m always eager to learn and share innovative ways to visualize and explore data.
-Let’s uncover the stories hidden in the data together!
+I’m always learning, always building, and I enjoy collaborating with others who share this passion!

 <!--
 ## 📊Projects